persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 It consists in listing manually all the input and output variables by adding lines in the two tables "Inputs" and "Outputs".
 By default the inputs are deterministic variables equal to 0.
+Values are expected to be floating points or integers.

 .. image:: /user_manual/graphical_interface/physical_model/analyticalPhysicalModel.png
     :align: center

+Names of the variables are string.
+Only the allowable character can be used.
+Default set the name of the variable to X0 for the first input, X1 for the second, Y0 for the first output, etc...
 A label can be assigned to each input and output variables in the **Description** column.
+There is no restriction on the label value (floating point, integer, string, etc...)

 The relationships between the inputs and the outputs have to be defined in the **Formula** column.
 The language used here is different from Python.
 Syntaxes for the operators, mathematical functions